cvantienen/cvantienen/README.md

 ## About Me 🚀
-I am a dedicated programmer with a strong focus on cybersecurity since 2015 and have been working as a government contractor since 2021.
+Currently at GSA Contracting Services .
 My primary language is Python, which I appreciate for its simplicity and versatility.

 ## Projects 🌐
  I have independently built the following websites and applications: